matloff/fastStat/README.md

 How can we try to avoid overfitting?

-* Most regression models, both parametric and ML, have regularized versions, again, to guard against extreme data having too much impact. in the linear case, we have *ridge regression* and the lasso. regularized versions of SVM, NNs etc. also exist.
+* Most regression models, both parametric and ML, have regularized versions, Again, to guard against extreme data having too much impact.
+In the linear case, we have *ridge regression* and the LASSO.
+Regularized versions of SVM, NNs etc. also exist.

-* We can do *dimension reduction* by mapping our features into a lower-dimensional subspace, e.g. via Principal Components Analysis of umap.
+* We can do *dimension reduction* by mapping our features into a lower-dimensional subspace, e.g. via Principal Components Analysis or UMAP.

 * We cam do *cross validation*:  Take many subsamples of the data (i.e. a subset of the rows).
-In each one fit, our model to the subsample and use the result to predict the remaining data.
+In each one fit our model to the subsample and use the result to predict the remaining data.
 In this way, choose among competing models.